Hello and welcome to the podcast of Lotus Eaters episode 1236.

 I just can't get over it.

-Well, compared to the political treatment she was getting from the prison officers, yeah, because it just seemed like they were just petty.
+Well, compared to the political treatment that she was getting from the prison officers.

 It's petty political tyrants.

-It's one hundred percent, but this is how the Soviets treated their dissidents because their dissidents are a threat to the regime.
+This is how the Soviets treated their dissidents because their dissidents are a threat to the regime.

 It's genuinely a threat to the ideological regime they're living under.

-Like Lucy Connolly is obviously not a physical threat to anyone.
+Like, Lucy Connolly is obviously not a physical threat to anyone.

-It's kind of adorable that the criminals are like, What are you doing here?
+It's kind of adorable that the criminals are like, what are you doing here?

-Don't worry, we'll take care of you.
+Don't worry, we'll look after you.

 Yeah.